MicrosoftDocs/power-platform/power-platform/admin/user-session-management.md

 ### Resilience to Azure AD outages
-In an event that there are intermittent Azure AD outages, authenticated users can continue to access the model-driven apps in Dynamics 365/Common Data Service data if the PCI claims has not expired or the user has opted in the ‘Stay signed in’ during authentication.
+In an event that there are intermittent Azure AD outages, authenticated users can continue to access the model-driven apps in Dynamics 365/Common Data Service data if the PCI claims has not expired or the user has opted in the 'Stay signed in' during authentication.

 ### Set Custom Session timeout for individual environment
 For environments that require different session timeout values, administrators can continue to set the session timeout and/or inactivity timeout in the System Settings.
 These settings override the default Azure AD session policy and users will be directed to Azure AD for re-authentication when these settings expired.